25 Ways to Save on Gas while Camping

 Use a Gas App

-Download an app like GasBuddy or check the price of gas on Google Maps.
-Find a cheaper place and fill up before you are running on fumes and have to do with whatever is available.
+Download an app like GasBuddy or check the gas price on Google Maps.
+Find a cheaper place and fill up before you run out of gas and have to settle for whatever is available.

 Camp in a Tent